rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 ## File Repository

 DronaHQ needs file storage to store files uploaded from apps and resources used in application.
-Also, when you publish your application, DronaHQ upload compressed files for youe application version and serve it from same repository.
+Also, when you publish your application, DronaHQ upload compressed files for your application version and serve it from same repository.

 #### `FILE_UPLOAD_TYPE`